 Illinois Campus Compact (ILCC)

 Campus Compact is a national organization with representation in 32 states that supports service-learning in higher education.
+Visit their website at www.compact.org.
 NLU is a member of the Illinois Campus Compact.
-Visit their Web site at www.illinoiscampuscompact.org.
+Visit their website at www.illinoiscampuscompact.org.
 Here is a list of syllabi with service-learning inclusion by discipline.
-The Service-Learning Team frequently hosts workshops and other events as a resource for NLU students, faculty and staff.
+The Service-Learning Team frequently hosts workshops and other events as a resource for NLU faculty members.
 See events page for a list of upcoming events.